Fred Bass

-Fred Bass is a former city councillor, environmentalist and a preventive medicine physician in Vancouver, British Columbia, Canada.
+Fred Bass is a former city councillor, environmentalist and preventive medicine physician in Vancouver, British Columbia, Canada.
 As an epidemiologist and physician, he focused on reducing tobacco smoking.
 He served on Vancouver City Council from 1999 to 2005.

 Background

 Bass was born in New York City, attended Antioch College, Case-Western Reserve Medical School, Harvard School of Public Health, and Johns Hopkins School of Hygiene and Public Health.
 He served as a preventive medicine officer in the US Army's 7th Infantry Division in Korea and Fort Monmouth, New Jersey.
 After his military service, he was a tuberculosis control officer for the New Jersey Department of Health and unit medical health officer.
 He earned a master's degree in epidemiology at the Harvard School of Public Health and a Doctor of Science at Johns Hopkins, writing a thesis on medical care use attributable to cigarette smoking.
 He taught at the University of Pennsylvania.